8 min

 Yeah, I was totally locked out.
 And with being unable to really walk much, I really depended on someone to help me out.
 So luckily, my coworker had a chance to do that.
 She just put the word around, and I found an informal rental.

-What made you leave the US?
-How do you think, what makes people leave America more frequently now?
+- What made you leave the US?
+How do you think, what makes people relocating to Spain from USA more frequently now?

 So, I kept trying to move different jobs, and different locations, just trying to get stable housing, and stable employment, and it's really difficult to maintain that.
 And when people are under a lot of social pressure and financial pressure.
 They cut off ties and hunker down because they're under so much pressure.
 And this was happening to a lot of my friends.
 They just weren't really available to hang out.
 They would still do things, but it was very much just their immediate family, and I just felt kind of excluded.
 And then with work, I found that I kept starting over.